clsacramento/prepcoa/keystone/create_tenant.md

 Because of that, if someone tries to authenticate with paasuser or paasadmin, he will get this message 'You are not authorized for any projects or domains.'

-To fix this, it is necessary to assing at list one role for each user on a project.
+To fix this, it is necessary to assign at list one role for each user on a project.
 User roles is the way to determine what each user can do on OpenStack, they are defined on the 'policy.json' configuration for each openstack project.

 ### Listing available roles

 ~~~
+$ openstack role list
 +----------------------------------+---------------------------+
 | ID                               | Name                      |
 +----------------------------------+---------------------------+